 by Tim Isbell, July 2013

-Like many Americans, I am frustrated with the gridlock in the U. S. Congress.
-Today's filibuster rules in the Senate facilitate gridlock instead of debate.
-So when my smartphone downloaded a 20-minute NPR Planet Money podcast on the topic of filibustering I decided to have a listen.
+Like many Americans, I am frustrated with the gridlock in the U.S. Congress.
+Today's filibuster rules in the Senate facilitate gridlock rather than debate.
+So when my smartphone downloaded a 20-minute NPR Planet Money podcast on filibustering, I decided to give it a listen.
 Glad I did.
 It was very informative, balanced, AND entertaining.
-And, yes, it does include Jimmy Stewart in Mr. Smith Goes to Washington
+And, yes, it does include Jimmy Stewart in Mr. Smith Goes to Washington.

 The name of the audio podcast is Schoolhouse Rock Is A Lie (Or, How The Filibuster Ate Washington).
 To listen, just click on the link.